dingxiong/programming-books/dev-notes/src/system-design/search-engine.md

 4. How Google index document

 [The anatomy of a large-scale hypertextual Web search engine](https://snap.stanford.edu/class/cs224w-readings/Brin98Anatomy.pdf) is a must read.
-It describe the initial system of Google search engine.
+It describe the architecture of Google search engine.